adlanelias/project1rmk/README.md

 * Bootstrap

-* Deployment of website to heroku
+* Deployment of website to Heroku